-LBQ Connect is a global feminist program aimed at boosting the work and visibility of lesbian, bisexual, and queer activism around the world.
+LBQ Connect is a global feminist program aiming at boosting the work and visibility of lesbian, bisexual, and queer activism around the world.

-The program aims to strengthen LBQ movements and make a concrete difference in the lives of lesbian, bisexual, and queer (LBQ) women* by enhancing the capacity of LBQ activists, supporting the work of existing and new groups, collecting data and raising the visibility of LBQ issues and leaders.
+The program strengthens LBQ movements and makes a concrete difference in the lives of lesbian, bisexual, and queer (LBQ) women by enhancing the capacity of LBQ activists, supporting the work of existing and new groups, collecting data, and raising the visibility of LBQ issues and leaders.

-As the forms of marginalization experienced by LBQ women are multifaceted, the program will use different strategies to strengthen the work of the LBQ movement.
+As the forms of marginalization experienced by LBQ women are multifaceted, the program uses different strategies to strengthen the work of the LBQ movement.

-LBQ Connect is composed of four main components, which are strongly interconnected:
+That’s why LBQ Connect is composed of 4 main components that are strongly interconnected:

-- The first step of the program focuses on strengthening skills and capacities of LBQ activists.
-LBQ Connect is intended for new and aspiring LBQ activists and also for more experienced activists who feel they need to boost specific skills.
-We will offer a range of training opportunities, workshops, and peer learning sessions using different formats and facilitation techniques to best meet the needs and learning styles of all participants.
-We will select 50 LBQ activists to enroll in the program for approximately 9 months.
-All participants will be accompanied by a mentor, another LBQ activist with strong experience, who will support and advise them during the program.
-The mentorship will build solidarity and connection among different generations, forms of activism and regions and a stronger ecosystem within the global LBQ movements.
+The program's first step focuses on strengthening skills and capacities of LBQ activists.
+LBQ Connect is intended for new and aspiring LBQ activists and more experienced activists who feel they need to boost specific skills.
+We offer a range of training opportunities, workshops, and peer learning sessions using different formats and facilitation techniques to best meet the needs and learning styles of all participants.
+In the first year, we selected 50 LBQ activists accompanied by 50 mentors, LBQ activist with strong experience, who supported and advised them during the program.
+The mentorship builds solidarity and connection among different generations, forms of activism and regions and a stronger ecosystem within the global LBQ movements.

 This second component shifts from the individual to the movement level.
-The grants will support LBQ-focused projects of different kinds, e.g. establishment of new LBQ groups or strengthening existing organizations; mainstreaming of LBQ agendas in non-LBQ focused organizations (LGBTIQ, feminist, GBV, etc); building alliances with other movements and organizations around key issues; planning and implementation of advocacy and campaigning strategies.
-In the first cycle of the program we will invite grant applications only from participants in the learning and mentorship program.
-Projects will last up to 12 months and will be carried out with an organization.
+The grants support LBQ-focused projects of different kinds, e.g. establishment of new LBQ groups or strengthening existing organizations; mainstreaming of LBQ agendas in non-LBQ focused organizations (LGBTIQ, feminist, human rights, etc); building alliances with other movements and organizations around key issues; planning and implementation of advocacy and campaigning strategies.
+In the first cycle of the program we have supported 31 projects implemented by members of the LBQ Connect cohort.
+Projects last up to 12 months and are carried out with an organization.

-During the program, the Outright research and program teams, in cooperation with civil society partners, will develop up to 15 LBQ-focused research initiatives.
-The topics covered as well as the type of research will be identified based on a thorough assessment of needs and gaps and with input from program participants.
+During the program, the Outright research and program teams, in cooperation with civil society partners, develop LBQ-focused research initiatives on topics identified based on a thorough assessment of needs and gaps and with input from program participants.

-Data provided by the research component, as well as needs and priorities expressed across the learning and grant program, will inform Outright’s LBQ advocacy agenda.
-Besides international advocacy within human rights mechanisms, the program will contribute to the circulation and sharing of LBQ movements’ wealth of knowledge on national and regional advocacy.
-Throughout the program Outright and partners will raise awareness about LBQ communities and issues, especially those most marginalized and structurally underfunded, with governmental funders as well as private donors.
+Data provided by the research component, as well as needs and priorities expressed across the learning and grant program, informs Outright’s LBQ advocacy agenda.
+Besides international advocacy within human rights mechanisms, the program contributes to the circulation and sharing of LBQ movements’ wealth of knowledge on national and regional advocacy.
+Throughout the program Outright and partners raise awareness about LBQ communities and issues, especially those most marginalized and structurally underfunded, with governmental funders as well as private donors.

-LBQ women, both cis and trans, and non-binary people confront misogyny, homophobia, and cisheteronormativity and often live in hostile contexts at the intersections of gender, sexuality, race, class, and disability.
+LBQ women and non-binary people confront misogyny, homophobia, and heteronormativity and often live in hostile contexts at the intersections of gender, sexuality, race, class, and disability.
 These power dynamics and social norms expose them to a unique set of human rights violations, including particular risks of violence and discrimination in accessing education, health care, housing, and employment.
 Data on the experience of LBQ women is scarce, which has a negative impact on the visibility of LBQ issues and their relevance in advocacy agendas.
 As a consequence, the rights and issues of LBQ women are radically underserved - and under-resourced.
-Only 5% of global LGBTIQ funding (which itself represents less than 1% of all foundation and government funding) is specifically directed to LBQ issues, according to various sources like Astraea Lesbian Foundation for Justice, Mama Cash and the Global Philanthropy Project.
+Only 5% of global LGBTIQ funding (which itself represents less than 1% of all foundation and government funding) is specifically directed to LBQ issues, according to various sources like Astraea Lesbian Foundation for Justice, Mama Cash, and the Global Philanthropy Project.